-Five ounces of wine equals one serving
+Five ounces of wine

 When Wee-Lee said she had a hangover after "just two glasses," she needed reminding that those were really, really big wine glasses.
 She had probably enjoyed three-quarters of a bottle on an empty stomach in less than an hour.
 And when a petite little thing like empty-stomach'd Wee-Lee drinks a big ol' bottle o', she should expect some hurtin'.

 Please drink responsibly.
 Anything else just takes all the fun out of it.

 Comme ci, comme ca